science-en-poche/yelandur/API.md

 ```

 will attach that profile to that device.
 Again, the actual data sent
-doesn't look like that because of the signature.
+doesn't look like that because of the signatures.
 You can also add a
 `data` object like in the first case, and all modifications get done in
 one go.